 Given those downsides, it’s hard to justify the price as high as it is.
-It’s a good finish, sure, but it’s lower value in some ways than other entries on our list, and the price is up to three times as high as other options.
+It’s a good finish, sure, but it’s lower value in some ways than other entries on our list, and the price is up to three times as high as other brands.
 The delivery system is also problematic, as you’ll need to buy extra nozzles to ensure you can use the can without frequent clogging.
-Overall, you get a good finish, but this spray paint has a laborious application process and is expensive to boot.
+Overall, you get a good finish, but this spray paint has a laborious application process and is expensive.

-We hope our reviews of these gun paints have helped you see some of the features and qualities you should be looking for when you go to buy spray paint for your gun.
+We hope our reviews of these gun paints have helped you see some of the features and qualities you should be looking for when you buy spray paint for your gun.
 Of course, there’s always more you can learn about this process.
 If you’re new to spray painting guns, you should check out this buyer’s guide, which is packed full of useful information that will help you make a good decision when you go to buy.
 Likewise, it’s an excellent refresher course for gun-painting experts, and reading this is a good way to ensure you’ve done your due diligence before you spend your hard-earned cash.